Summary

 Verde Valley Caregivers Coalition commits to supporting and encouraging older adults in their quest to age in place in their community of choice by enhancing their independence, promoting higher quality of life, and reducing barriers to happiness, making the Verde Valley an attractive and sustainable retirement destination.

 About 65% of the older adults we serve are 80 years and older.
 Most of them live alone, can no longer drive, and many suffer from chronic illnesses.
-Our "neighbors" depend on us for life-saving services including transportation to critical appointments, medication pick up, physical therapy, dialysis, grocery shopping, other urgent errands, and pet assistance.
-As our elderly clients age in place, about 40% are doing so with their aging pets.
-For many of our elderly neighbors, they stay in their homes to be with their pets because they are often a primary source of emotional support and comfort.
-After responding to many emergencies with high-needs elderly and high-needs pets, VVCC has developed a pet program to aid with dire situations.
-VVCC's "Pets Count Too!" program keeps pets in place, providing emergency services including veterinary care, boarding, grooming, pet food and supplies.
+Our "neighbors" depend on us for life-saving services including transportation to critical appointments, medication pick up, medication management, physical therapy, dialysis, grocery shopping, other urgent errands, and pet assistance.
+As our elderly clients age in place, they are facing more challenges and therefore need more care.

-Your gift during Arizona Gives Day will help fund services to keep pets with their elderly owners.
+Your gift during Arizona Gives Day will help fund care management services to improve the quality of life for older adults.

 We provide services to clients in 10 communities: Camp Verde, Clarkdale, Cornville, Cottonwood, Jerome, Lake Montezuma, McGuireville, Rimrock, Sedona, and Village of Oak Creek.

 VVCC depends on individual donors for over half its funding.
-Your gift today can turn your caring into action and help the seniors remain in their homes with their pets for as long as possible.
+Your gift today can turn your caring into action and help older adults remain in their homes for as long as possible.

 Organization name